-Meet Namita Thapar, the Executive Director of Emcure & the face of one of year's most viral catchphrase, "Ye meri expertise nahi hai!"
+Meet Namita Thapar, the Executive Director of Emcure and the face of one of the year's most viral catchphrases, "Ye meri expertise nahi hai!"

 Namita Thapar is the Executive Director of Emcure. and the face of one of the year’s most viral catchphrases “Ye meri expertise nahi hai.”
 She is one of the show’s most level-headed, opinionated, and incisive judges.

 Her catchphrase may have created chuckles on social media, but it may also be interpreted as a lesson in how working on something without the necessary expertise can backfire.

 She carefully invested in startups where she knew she could help to make a change.
 As per her tweet on Mother’s day 2022, her company Emcure launched the EmWocal campaign.
 This campaign raises awareness about anaemia, menstruation, and nursing, all frequent women’s healthcare problems.

 Auli Lifestyle and Menstrupedia, which she included in her project, are two of the ventures she financed on the show and are both women-led.